madelinecr/dotfiles/README.md

 automatically expanded to their proper file path in $HOME.
 For example, "config/vimrc" will be auto-expanded to "~/.vimrc".

+It will also automatically symlink binaries. "bin/z.sh" will be auto-expanded to "~/bin/z.sh".

 ### Commands

-`rake symlinks` Default task, generates symlinks
+`./install.sh` Default task, generates symlinks

-`rake uninstall` Removes symlinks.
-Be careful with this!
-It isn't as gentle as it should be (for now).
+`./install.sh uninstall` Removes symlinks.